tommysam/swift-segues-lab-swift-intro-000/README.md

 18. Open up `AnimalViewController.swift` in Xcode's editor.
 Add an instance variable for the animal being represented in this view, so it can be set by the table view when preparing the segue.
 (Remember: This variable initially won't be set when the view controller is created.
 What type should it be?)
 19. Implement `viewWillAppear(_:)` in `AnimalViewController`.
 This method will have to do three things:
 	1. Set the smaller text label to the English name of the animal represented in this view.
 	2. Set the larger text label to the emoji corresponding to the animal.
-(You may want to create a helper method to map the English name of the animal to its emoji.<!-- Should give mapping here, but emoji doesn't work in READMEs -->)
+(You may want to create a helper method to map the English name of the animal to its emoji.)
 	3. Set the nav bar title to the English name of the animal.
 20. One last thing: You need to prepare the segue.
 Switch back to `AnimalViewListController.swift` and implement the method `prepare(for:sender:)`.
 This method should get the destination view controller (an instance of `AnimalViewController`) and the currently-selected table cell, and set the destination view controller's `animal` property to the name of the current table selection.
 Refer back to the previous lesson if you need help implementing this method.